 - Local File system

-As the name suggests, a partition is a smaller and logical division of data similar to a ‘split’ in MapReduce.
-Partitioning is the process of deriving logical units of data to speed up data processing.
+As the name suggests, a partition is a more minor and logical data division similar to a ‘split’ in MapReduce.
+Partitioning is deriving logical data units to speed up data processing.
 Everything in Spark is a partitioned RDD.

 - Loads data from various structured sources.